China–Suriname relations

 China-Suriname relations are the bilateral relations between the Republic of Suriname and the People's Republic of China.
 China has an embassy in Paramaribo.
 Suriname has an embassy in Beijing.

 History

 In 1976, China and Suriname officially established diplomatic relations between the two countries.
-Suriname engaged with the Belt and Road Initiative (BRI) by signing the MOU, which making it the second Caribbean country to sign the MOU.
+Suriname engaged with the Belt and Road Initiative by signing a memorandum of understanding, which made it the second Caribbean country to sign.

 Human Rights

 In June 2020, Suriname was one of 53 countries that backed the Hong Kong national security law at the United Nations.